jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 ## I want to go somewhere

 It's not much fun staying in the same place, so to get moving we use `cd`.
 It stands for "change directory".
-But it normally takes one "argument".
-An argument is an extra piece of information about what the command should do.
+But it normally takes one argument.
 In this case, the extra piece is where we should move to.
 The easiest is the name of a directory in our current working directory.
 Let's try moving to the Desktop (which is normally a directory called Desktop in your home directory.

 ~~~
 $ cd Desktop